kunukn/ackordion/README.md

 var config = {
   duration: '300ms',
   transition: 'max-height 200ms cubic-bezier(.27,.82,.29,.84)',
-  autoClosePrevious: true,
+  autoClosePrevious: false,
 };
 ackordion.initAll(config);
 ```

-If you later want to remove an accordion you can remove the used memory, e.g.
+If you later want to remove an accordion from your page you can remove the used memory.

-`ackordion.destroy('the-accordion-id');`
+E.g. `ackordion.destroy('the-accordion-id');`

 You can remove all the used memory by applying destroyAll
 `ackordion.destroyAll();`